src-d/landing/hugo/content/team.md

 section: team
 url: team
 title: Our team
-description: Our team is waiting to help you
+description: Join a team commited to our mission
 ---

 Content goes Here